 Wrinkles.
 Nobody escapes them.
-Those lines will creep up on us all and either have us reaching for the Botox or embracing our vintage vibe.
+Those lines will creep up on us all and either have us reaching for smoothing serums or embracing our vintage vibe.
 But what do they say about us,?
 Aside from the fact we aren't in our twenties.
 Sigh.

 Let's have a look at the main lines and wrinkles that happen to our face as we age.
 Of course, there are other things that happen too, like hollowing of the eyes which can be addressed with tear trough fillers, loss of fat in our cheeks and deflated temples, both of which can also be fixed with just a dab of filler, but here are the most significant lines and wrinkles we are likely to notice: